 Verified and Tested 03/22/2015

-– A Server with Windows Server 2012.
-If you do not have a server already, you can visit our cloud hosting page and spin one up in under 30 seconds.
+A Linux server with SSH running and open.
+If you do not have a server, visit Atlantic.Net’s Cloud Hosting page and fire up a new server in under 30 seconds.

 How to SSH into your Linux Server from a Windows Computer.